Business rates explanatory notes 2016/17

 The rateable value of the property mentioned in (a), or the aggregate rateable value of all the properties mentioned in (b), must not exceed £17,999 outside London or £25,499 in London on each day for which relief is being sought.
 If the rateable value, or aggregate rateable value, increases above those levels, relief will stop from the day of the increase.

 The government has announced, in the Autumn Statement 2015, that the doubling of the usual level of small business rate relief - to a maximum of 100% - will continue for a further year, until 31st March 2017.
 Therefore:

-- If your 2010 rateable value is between £6,001 and £11,999 inclusive, the small business rate multiplier is used and relief will be given on a sliding scale - from 100% at the bottom of the range to 0% at the top.
+- If your 2010 rateable value is between £6,001 and £11,999 inclusive, the small business rate multiplier is used and relief will be given on a sliding scale - from 100 per cent at the bottom of the range to 0 per cent at the top.

 The government has introduced additional support to small businesses.
 For those businesses that take on an additional property which would normally have meant the loss of small business rate relief, the government has confirmed that they will be allowed to keep that relief for a period of 12 months.